NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Behavioral/Iterator/Notes.md

 # Understanding Iterator Design Pattern

-- Abstracts the way to access elements of an aggregate object without exposing its underlying representation.
+**DEFINITION: Abstracts the way to access elements of an aggregate object without exposing its underlying representation.**

-- Single Responsibility Principle
+Iterator is not threadsafe when used with a mutable collection.

+> **NOTE:** Iterator's specification says that you can’t modify a collection at the same time as you're iterating over it.
+That's a timing-related precondition put on the caller, and Iterator makes no guarantee to behave correctly if you violate it.